Last Updated: 14th February 2026

 Get the Month Name from Number

-In the above query, I am using the in-built function DATENAME() to get the string of the specified datepart (such as MONTH) of a specified date.
+In the above query, I am using the built-in DATENAME() function to get the string value of a specified datepart (such as MONTH) of a given date.

 Syntax DATENAME